Drywells for pool & water softener backflush and yard drainage

-Drywell kits can dispose of French drain, storm water, yard drainage, driveway runoff, roof gutter, or basement sump pump effluent.
+Drywell leach pit kits can dispose of pool filter and water softener backflush, French drain, storm water, yard drainage, driveway runoff, roof gutter, or basement sump pump effluent.
 Dry building foundations save an enormous amount of heating and cooling energy.
+Nothing worse for your septic system than water softener backflush salts and pool chemicals.
 Drywells can also be used for septic system leach pits and are a great solution for repairing failing septic system leach fields.
 One of our favorite, most practical products and made right here in the U.S.A. from 100% recycled plastic.
-Our 2 foot diameter by 2 foot tall (plus 5 inch high lid) 28.75 inch overall height, heavy-duty, recycled high-density polyethylene HDPE drywells come shipped in a handy twenty-six pound carrying case (26" x 10" x 25" box) ready for on-site assembly.
+These 2 foot diameter by 2 foot tall (plus 5 inch high lid) 28.75 inch overall height, heavy-duty, high-density polyethylene HDPE drywells come shipped in a handy twenty-six pound carrying case (26" x 10" x 25" box) ready for on-site assembly.
 Each drywell provides 48+ gallons of initial surge capacity, which is equal to 74 lineal feet of four inch diameter sewer pipe, but ultimate capacity of your leach pit is unlimited.
 With several feet of gravel under and around it, a single drywell could dispose thousands of gallons of water in properly percolating soils.
 Additional drywells provide more initial surge capacity before the water disperses into surrounding gravel, which is handy in poorly percolating clay and bedrock soils.
 At least one drywell per gutter is best practice for roof runoff.
 Gutter downspouts that allow rainwater to soak the soil around your house do nothing but steal energy in the summer and winter alike.
-The key to a dry, waterproof basement is taking roof gutter runoff at least 20 feet away from the foundation and disposing it in a leaching pit.
+The key to a dry, waterproof basement is taking roof gutter runoff at least 20 feet away from the foundation.
 Drywell system cut sheet with gravel installation details is posted for engineers.

 Drywells solve all water disposal problems: patio drain, puddles in yard, floor drain, gutter and downspout water, and pool backwash, to name a few.